 4. De’Anthony Melton (restricted)

 You have to do some projecting here.
 Melton had a rough rookie season on a terrible Suns team in 2018-19.
-This year on a surprisingly good Grizzlies team, Melton has mostly come off the bench but looked a lot better.
+This year on a surprisingly good Grizzlies team, Melton mostly came off the bench but looked a lot better.
 He’s got a solid all-around offensive game, and has been a competitive defender.
-Memphis has Ja Morant and Tyus Jones locked in at point guard for the next few years, so a decently sized offer sheet could steal Melton away.
+Given Memphis has Ja Morant and Tyus Jones locked in a point guard for the next few years, a decently sized offer sheet could steal Melton away.

 Fits with: Grizzlies, Pistons, Knicks, Hawks, Suns